ALL CONTINUING VLS STUDENTS

 - EVIDENCE (LIT7210) – It is strongly recommended that students take Evidence in their second year as it is a prerequisite for other courses and is a requirement for the JD.
 Attendance at Evidence Labs (LIT7211) is mandatory so if you register for Evidence, you must be available for at least one of the lab times associated with Evidence.

-- APPELLATE ADVOCACY (REQ7255) – If you have not yet satisfied this graduation requirement and you have successfully completed Legal Research and Writing, Legal Writing II, Constitutional Law, and Public Law, please make sure you register for a section of REQ7255.
+- APPELLATE ADVOCACY (REQ7255) – If you have not yet satisfied this graduation requirement and you have successfully completed Legal Research and Writing, Legal Writing II, please make sure you register for a section of REQ7255.
 Enrollment is limited in each section and further information about the specific class sections will be posted and available from the Legal Writing department.

 - TRIAL PRACTICE (LIT7220) – 3L students who have already taken Evidence and wish to enroll in Trial Practice are encouraged to do so in the Fall semester leaving spaces in the Spring sections available for 2L students.

-- GENERAL PRACTICE / EXPERIENTIAL ADVOCACY PROGRAM – All students may register for GPP classes if they have met the prerequisites.
-Any student who is accepted into the GPP/EAP program will have priority for waitlisted seats in GPP courses.
+- GENERAL PRACTICE / EXPERIENTIAL ADVOCACY PROGRAM – All students may register for XAD classes if they have met the prerequisites.
+Any student who is accepted into the XAD/EAP program will have priority for waitlisted seats in XAD courses.

-- CERTIFICATES - Students interested in pursuing one or more certificates must submit a completed and signed declaration form for each certificate to the Registrar's office no later than the end of their second semester.
+- CERTIFICATES - Students interested in pursuing a certificate must submit a completed and signed declaration form for each certificate to the Registrar's office no later than the end of their fourth semester.
 There are no priority waitlists or registrations for classes which are needed in order to complete a certificate.
 Students must notify the Registrar's Office via email with a list of those completed classes they wish to have counted towards a certificate.

-- EXCHANGE PROGRAMS – Students interested in applying for any exchange program below should enroll in the appropriate section.
-Please consult the appropriate class description for credit limits and/or other requirements.
+- EXCHANGE PROGRAMS – Students interested in applying for any exchange program below contact Dean Beth McCormack for information and application process.
 Enrollment is typically limited to 2 students per semester per program and students must be ranked in the top half of the class to be eligible.
-(Please confirm this with the Registrar's Office before enrolling.)
 Students are required to submit additional application/registration materials to the exchange school.
-Students are also required to schedule a meeting with Dean Latham to discuss the process of enrolling in exchange programs.

 - J.D.
 PART-TIME EXTERNSHIP (CLI9425) – If you hope to participate in this program in either semester, you may register online to be placed on the waitlist.
 The default credit value is four credits but the credits are adjusted by the Registrar to that which is specified on the approved registration form.
 Please see the class description for complete instructions.

-- SOUTH ROYALTON LEGAL CLINIC (CLI9310 is for full-time, CLI9312 is for part-time) – All students wanting to work at the SRLC may register online for both the clinic and the classroom component of SRLC.
+- SOUTH ROYALTON LEGAL CLINIC (CLI9310 is for full-time, CLI9312 is for part-time) – Students may register online for the classroom component of SRLC.
 Please see the class description for further information and instructions for registration.